abdielcs/ExpandedCollectionBundle/Resources/doc/1-fields-configuration.md

 ------

-Some of the concepts used in this configuration options as other ideas, are inspired in [javiereguiluz/easyadmin-bundle][4], so thanks to all it's collaborator for such amazing bundle.
+Some of the concepts used in this configuration options as other ideas, are inspired in [javiereguiluz/easyadmin-bundle][4], so thanks to all it's collaborators for such amazing bundle.

 [1]: http://php.net/manual/en/function.date.php